All Collections

 2. Set the widget appearance

-Lastly, click on the green check mark to save and create the widget.
+Lastly, click on the "save" button to finish the creation of your widget.

 Did this answer your question?